GMOD/jbrowse-components/products/jbrowse-cli/README.md

   --location=location  Establish a location for the output files --out=out            Synonym for target --target=target      Path to config file in JB2 installation directory to read from.
-  --tracks=tracks      Specify the tracks to index, formatted as comma separated trackIds
+  --test               Determines which version of ixIxx to use --tracks=tracks      Specify the tracks to index, formatted as comma separated trackIds

 EXAMPLES